-- 1. Based on the amount of funds, the duration of the availability of funds, the legal framework of the funds and LGAC's investment strategy, the Investment Officers solicit competitive offerings/bids from the approved list of Authorized Investment Bankers and Brokers. - 2.
-As offerings/bids are solicited, the Investment Officers record them on their daily offering/bid sheets. - 3.
-Once offerings/bids have been received from all interested Authorized Investment Bankers and Brokers, the Investment Officers determine which offering or offerings/bid or bids: (i) meets the maturity requirements of the funds; (ii) provides the greatest rate of return; (iii) fulfills the Corporation's investment strategy; (iv) provides collateral, if required, that meets the legal list of acceptable collateral and is in an amount sufficient to protect the amount of the investment; and (v) does not exceed the imposed Authorized Investment Banker and Broker limitation.
+- 1. Based on the amount of funds, the duration of the availability of funds, the legal framework of the funds and LGAC's investment strategy, thean Investment Officers solicitOfficer solicits competitive offerings/bids from the approved list of Authorized Investment Bankers and Brokers. - 2.
+As offerings/bids are solicited, the Investment Officers record them on their daily offering/bid sheets they are recorded electronically. - 3.
+Once offerings/bids have been received from all interested Authorized Investment Bankers and Brokers, the Investment OfficersOfficer determines which offering or offerings/bid or bids: (i) meets the maturity requirements of the funds; (ii) provides the greatest rate of return; (iii) fulfills the Corporation's investment strategy; (iv) provides collateral, if required, that meets the legal list of acceptable collateral and is in an amount sufficient to protect the amount of the investment; and (v) does not exceed the imposed Authorized Investment Banker and Broker limitation.
 (Note: If the Authorized Investment Banker and Broker limitation is exceeded, the Investment Officer must obtain a waiver signed by an authorized officer of the Corporation or his/her designee.) - 4.
-Because of the limited timeframe in which an investment decision must be made, the Investment Officers decide which of the offerings/bids to accept. - 5.
-The Investment Officers confirm the winning offering/bid electronically with the appropriate Authorized Investment Banker or Broker and issue delivery instructions. - 6.
-All investment transactions are entered in the internally maintained investment management system. - 7.
-After the winning offering/bid is electronically confirmed with the Authorized Investment Banker or Broker, the Investment Officer prepares an Investment Purchase and/or Sales Record ("Investment Record"). - 8.
-The Investment Records are is transferred to CMUBDM staff who complete the processing of the trade to include notifying the Trustee electronically of all trades.and receive confirmation from the Trustee when the trade has settled, consistent with the Investment Record.
+Because of the limited timeframe in which an investment decision must be made, the Investment Officers decideOfficer decides which of the offerings/bids to accept. - 5.
+TheAn Investment Officers confirmOfficer confirms the winning offering/bid electronically with the appropriate Authorized Investment Banker or Broker and issue delivery instructions. - 6.
+All investment transactions are entered in the internally maintained investment management systeminto SFS. - 7.
+After the winning offering/bid is electronically confirmed with the Authorized Investment Banker or Broker, the Investment Officer or Operations Officer prepares an Investment Purchase and/or Sales Record ("Investment Record"). - 8.
+The Investment Record is transferred to BDM staff who complete the processing of the trade to include notifying the Trustee electronically and receive confirmation from the Trustee when the trade has settled, consistent with the Investment Record.